dusty-nv/jetson-containers/docs/build.md

 ```

 > [!NOTE]
-> On JetPack 4/5, it's assumed that base images have the JetPack components available/installed (i.e. CUDA Toolkit, cuDNN, TensorRT).
+> On JetPack 4/5, it's assumed that base images already have the JetPack components available/installed (CUDA Toolkit, cuDNN, TensorRT).
 On JetPack 6, the CUDA components will automatically be installed on top of your base image if required.

 ## Building External Packages